dabdine/kibana-jetty/README.md

 kibana-jetty
 ============

-[Kibana](http://www.elasticsearch.org/overview/kibana/) is a web-based search and filtering UI that sits on top of elasticsearch.
+[Kibana](http://www.elasticsearch.org/overview/kibana/) is a web-based search and filtering UI that sits on top of [Elasticsearch](http://www.elasticsearch.org/).
 This project contains a simple pom file that will download and unpack Kibana, then wrap it in a war and deploy it to jetty with the maven cargo plugin.

 Disclaimer: I am not affiliated with elasticsearch in any way.
 I did this on my own accord to quickly get a server online without having to download / configure other tools or make a mess about my machine. *This* code is MIT-licensed though Kibana has its own license.
 See the Kibana license from Elasticsearch for more details.